AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 April's certificate required one backward calculation for the final margin.
-DeepPoly must also obtain a numerical interval $[\ell,u]$ for each hidden pre-activation before relaxing its ReLU: the interval identifies a stable or unstable ReLU and determines the upper chord.
+DeepPoly must also obtain a numerical interval $[\ell,u]$ for each hidden pre-activation before relaxing its ReLU.
+The interval identifies whether the ReLU is stable (always active or always inactive) or unstable, and determines the upper chord.
 To tighten such an intermediate interval, DeepPoly treats that hidden value as a temporary output and back-substitutes its lower and upper expressions toward the input.
+The
-The [GPUPoly analysis of DeepPoly](https://arxiv.org/abs/2007.10868) makes this all-layer back-substitution cost explicit.
+[GPUPoly analysis of DeepPoly](https://arxiv.org/abs/2007.10868) makes this all-layer back-substitution cost explicit.

-This work grows with the width of the hidden layers.
-Bounding every value in a layer of width $n_m$ creates $2n_m$ backward targets: one lower and one upper bound per value.
+The cost of this all-layer back-substitution grows with the width of the hidden layers.
+Bounding every value in a layer of width $n_m$ creates $2n_m$ backward
+targets: one lower and one upper bound per value.
 By comparison, a $C$-class classifier has only $C-1$ margins against the true class.
-A feature map with $64$ channels of size $32\times32$ contains
+A feature map with
+$64$ channels of size $32\times32$
+contains

 $$